WordPress/gutenberg/packages/data/README.md

 registry.registerGenericStore( 'existing-app', genericStore );
 ```

-It is also possible to impelement a completely custom store from scratch:
+It is also possible to implement a completely custom store from scratch:

 _Example:_